griptape-ai/griptape/docs/griptape-framework/misc/tokenizers.md

 ## Overview

 Tokenizers are used throughout Griptape to calculate the number of [tokens](https://learn.microsoft.com/en-us/semantic-kernel/prompt-engineering/tokens) in a piece of text.
-They are particulary useful for ensuring that the LLM token limits are not exceeded.
+They are particularly useful for ensuring that the LLM token limits are not exceeded.

 Tokenizers are a low level abstraction that you will rarely interact with directly.